 The reason we have “superweeds” is because weeds continually change to resist pesticides.
 Superweeds are not new.
 Weeds have always changed (on their own) to resist pesticides.
 What would happen if they didn’t?
 Weeds would be extinct.

 Yes, farmers have relied on Round Up (glyphosate) for quite a few years because it was so effective, low cost and much safer than other pesticides.
-But as weeds do, they are becoming resistant to Round Up.
+But as weeds do, they are becoming resistant to Round Up as well as other herbicides used in the past.
 The solution?
 Farmers have been slacking.
-They need to continually change their weed plan, using several methods including crop rotation and other pesticide control measure, to combat weed pressures in their fields.
+They need to continually change their weed plan using several methods, including crop rotation and other pesticide control measures to combat weed pressures in their fields.

 Perhaps the most popular is insulin, which is used by million every single day.
 Other medical uses of genetically engineering is drug treatments for cancer, Alzheimer’s and cystic fibrosis.
 Our world is much better because of these medical treatments – all which are genetically modified organisms.
 And another common misconception – GMOs do not cause autism.
 Millions are alive today as the direct result of GMO technology.
 Period.